Skip to main content

 Limit buy orders

 Buying shares using a limit order lets you set a price you want to buy the share at.
 If the price reaches this or lower, the order will be filled.
 If it doesn’t reach your set price, the order will be automatically cancelled on its expiry date.
-For example:

 You want to purchase Tesla shares but they're $231.95.
 You want to buy these shares, but only if they reach $229.

-You can use the limit order to attempt to buy your shares at $229.
+You can use the limit buy order to attempt to buy your shares at $229.
 If the price for Tesla reaches $229 or lower before the order expires, it will be filled.

 Limit sell orders

 Selling shares using limit orders lets you sell your shares at a price that you're happy with.
 If the price reaches this or higher, the order will be filled.
 If it doesn’t reach your set price, the order will be automatically cancelled on its expiry date.
-For example:

 You've got 10 Amazon shares that you paid $1820 for.
 You want to sell, but they're trading at $1871.15 and you think they might go higher.
-You can set a limit order to sell your shares at $1874.43.
-If Amazon prices reach $1874.43 or higher before your order expires, they'll automatically sell.

 What you should know about limit orders